vishal-vaghasiya/interview-questions-ios/Swift.md

 ### Answer:
 Method overriding means changing the parent class method
-implementation in the child class using 'override' keyword.
+implementation in the child class using the 'override' keyword.

 ### Example:
 ```swift